avocode/avocode/sketch-plugin.md

-# Avocode Sketch Extension 3 Beta
+# Avocode Sketch Plugin 3
 This is a major new version that allows selective syncing of Sketch artboards.
-It can be installed alongside the old extension version 2.
 This is how it looks:

 <img src="https://upx.cz/BfD" width="760" height="642">

 ## Installation & Update
 1. Completely Quit Sketch
-2. Download the latest beta version
+2. Download the latest plugin version

    [<img src="https://upx.cz/Bfo" width="241" height="59">](https://manager.avocode.com/download/sketch-plugin-beta/mac/)
 3. Open the DMG and double click the sketchplugin file inside.
-It should open your Sketch automatically and install / update the extension
+It should open your Sketch automatically and install / update the plugin
-4. Open the extension in menu `Plugins -> Avocode Sync 3.2`
+4. Open the plugin in menu `Plugins -> Avocode Sync 3.2`

    <img src="https://upx.cz/BZk" width="224" height="126">

 ## Known bugs
-- The older extension is not removed and remains installed alongside the new one
-- You need to quit and re-launch sketch after you used the old extension (2.1.x) before opening Avocode Sync 3
+- You need to quit and re-launch sketch after you used the old plugin (2.1.x) before opening Avocode Sync 3
 - Sketch Pages are not exported at all, we might add that later if there is enough interest.
 Please [vote here](http://avocode.uservoice.com/forums/277080-feature-voting/suggestions/11634147-support-exporting-pages-in-sketch-extension-3) if you need that feature
-- If you use Sketch from App Store, the extension will not launch due to sandboxing issues.
+- If you use Sketch from App Store, the plugin will not launch due to sandboxing issues.
 Use the build from http://sketchapp.com/ please, Sketch is now [leaving App Store](http://blog.sketchapp.com/post/134322691555/leaving-the-mac-app-store) anyways

 ## Reporting bugs
 Please report bugs to team@avocode.com and include the `sketch-panels.log` file from Sketch Plugins folder